kawthar-boukahil-eng/COVID-19_RandomForest_Prediction-REPORT-/README.md

 4. Bar plot for deaths
 5. Line plot for confirmed cases and deaths
 6. Visualization of predicted vs. actual values for confirmed cases and deaths

+**Note**: The repository serves as a preview of the paper, showcasing the structure and key findings.
+Full access to the article is restricted.
+For more information or to request the complete document, please contact me.

+## Why LaTeX and Overleaf?
+This project was created using LaTeX on Overleaf, a cloud-based LaTeX editor widely used in academic and research settings.
+LaTeX ensures precise typesetting and formatting, which is essential for complex technical documents, while Overleaf facilitates seamless collaboration and efficient document management.

+## Contact
+For full access or additional details, feel free to reach out at [kawthar.boukahil@univ-constantine2.dz].